 There are 4 main ways of laser engraving on uneven surfaces.
 You can use geometrical modeling, a spring-loaded tool, the G-code ripper application or a 3-axis laser engraver.
 Of these four methods, using a 3-axis laser engraver is the easiest and most efficient method.
 Lets have a look at each of these methods in more detail below.

 Geometrical modeling is also known as 3D computer-aided design (CAD) modeling and it is typically used in engineering for representing real-life items as models.
 Usually, the system elements that are represented in the model must correspond with the components that are on the geometric model.

 CAD models are very versatile in that they can capture very fine details including the properties of the materials, the curvatures, etc.

 Using a spring-loaded tool

 Using a spring-loaded tool is an easier and faster way of engraving uneven surfaces.
 The spring-loaded tool makes engraving, marking, etching, and scribing of curved materials easier and more accurate.
 The tool was specially designed to take into account the variations that are typical of an uneven surface.

-A spring-loaded tool works with all CNC laser engravers or any other laser machine that uses a 3/16-inch dia tool bit.
+A spring-loaded tool works with all CNC engravers or any other machine that uses a 3/16-inch dia tool bit.
 The tool works by providing constant pressure on the engraving tool bit and this makes it possible to float within the tool holder which helps to compensate for the uneven surfaces.
-Here is a link to a good spring-loaded tool from Amazon which you can use for both power and drag engraving.

 G-Code ripper is a little-known but very powerful software written in the Python programming language.
 The program is open source and so you can easily test it with your engraver without any cost.
 You can download the G-Code software for free from this link (The software only runs on windows).
 Once you have set it up, engraving on uneven surfaces is just a matter of following these easy steps;